IMPHNEN/imphnen-frontend-service/README.md

 - **Build Components**

-  This command generates a static build of Storybook, which can be deployment for sharing and documentation purposes.
+  This command generates a static build of Storybook, which can be deployed for sharing and documentation purposes.

   ```sh
   npm run ui:build